Alebasso01/Scheduling_Dynamic-Mathemtical/README.md

 # Dynamic_and_Math_Scheduling

-This project focuses on scheduling N jobs across 3 parallel machines, optimizing the process to **minimize the number of late jobs**.
+This project focuses on scheduling N jobs across 3 parallel machines, optimizing the process to minimize the number of late jobs.
 It is implemented in **MATLAB** and compares the performance of two approaches:
 1. **Dynamic Programming**
 2. **Mathematical Programming**